warren-bank/HLS-Proxy/README.md

         * .NET Framework 4.5
   * usage test:
     * `streamlink --player-external-http --player-external-http-port 8080 --default-stream best --http-ignore-env --http-no-ssl-verify --url "https://XXX/video.m3u8"`
-  * usage result:
+  * usage test result:
     * [doesn't appear to work with HTML5 video players or Chromecast](https://github.com/streamlink/streamlink/issues/1704#issuecomment-413661578)
     * the server starts and works as it was intended, but something about the format of the data it "streams" is incompatible
-    * [VLC](https://portableapps.com/apps/music_video/vlc_portable) can play the video stream from the server, and be used to [render the video on Chromecast](https://github.com/warren-bank/HLS-proxy/blob/master/.related/.streamlink-recipes/notes.txt)
+    * [VLC](https://portableapps.com/apps/music_video/vlc_portable) can play the video stream from the server, and be used to [render the video on Chromecast](https://github.com/warren-bank/HLS-Proxy/blob/master/.related/.streamlink-recipes/notes.txt)

 - - - -